ubuntu-mate/ubuntu-mate.org/pages/armhf-rootfs.md

   </div>
 </div>

-If you direct download the .iso image please make sure the MD5 hash matches:
+If you direct download the image please make sure the MD5 hash matches:

-    dcbc6539d2260ddcc7bb13a963f35583
+  * `dcbc6539d2260ddcc7bb13a963f35583`

 ### Sponsors